 And no, these aren't all homemade and only available in other countries, like Mr lee's in the US.
 It is possible to find options like this in Vietnam.
 Banh Mi 25, around the Old Quarter in Hanoi, has options to suit every sandwich lover.
 Expect to pay a little extra than you would at a standard bakery.
 These are premium sandwiches.

 The Europeans love a sandwich.
-The Vietnamese made an East Asian sandwich people love.
+The Vietnamese made an East-Asian sandwich that people love.
 The varieties of pork, the succulent cold cuts, the soft pate spread mixed with the set mayo and crunchy pickles on a crisp and crusty warm baguette.
 This is the best Vietnamese snack.
 Time to go, as I think I need one now.
 Writing this post has left me famished.
 A Vietnamese meatball banh mi sub coming right up!